Research

 Revolving credit rising sharply

 Consumer credit balances fell to a 4-year low during the early months of the pandemic – primarily because households had fewer places to spend their money.
 That trend quickly reversed as restrictions eased and the economy reopened.
 Revolving consumer credit rose sharply during the last 4 years, which easily wiped out all of the balance reductions posted during the early months of the pandemic.
-By December 2024, total revolving credit balances reached nearly $1.4 trillion – more than $260 billion (or 24%) above their pre-pandemic peak.
+By January 2025, total revolving credit balances topped $1.3 trillion – more than $260 billion (or 25%) above their pre-pandemic peak.

 Debt service remains in check